biolink/biolinkml/tests/test_biolink_model/output/markdown_image/ChemicalToChemicalDerivationAssociation.md

 ### Own

  * [chemical to chemical derivation association➞change is catalyzed by](chemical_to_chemical_derivation_association_change_is_catalyzed_by.md)  <sub>0..*</sub>
+    * Description: this connects the derivation edge to the molecular entity that catalyzes the reaction that causes the subject chemical to transform into the object chemical
     * range: [MacromolecularMachine](MacromolecularMachine.md)
  * [chemical to chemical derivation association➞object](chemical_to_chemical_derivation_association_object.md)  <sub>REQ</sub>
+    * Description: the downstream chemical entity
     * range: [ChemicalSubstance](ChemicalSubstance.md)
  * [chemical to chemical derivation association➞relation](chemical_to_chemical_derivation_association_relation.md)  <sub>REQ</sub>
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [chemical to chemical derivation association➞subject](chemical_to_chemical_derivation_association_subject.md)  <sub>REQ</sub>
+    * Description: the upstream chemical entity
     * range: [ChemicalSubstance](ChemicalSubstance.md)

 ### Inherited from chemical to chemical association: